 Advanced graduate work beyond the master's degree may be pursued in either Montessori primary or elementary education.
-The 30-credit program leads to a Certificate of Advanced Study in Education (CASE).
+The 30-credit program leads to a Certificate of Advanced Study (C.A.S.).
 Requirements are 27 credit hours of coursework in the Montessori concentration; three credit hours developing an independent research project; and comprehensive examinations.